Macquarie University

 Regional Entry Scheme

-If you’re from rural or regional Australia and don’t have access to the same resources as students in cities and larger towns, you may be eligible to receive up to nine additional points through the Regional Entry Scheme, depending on the remoteness of your primary residential postcode.
+If you’re from regional or remote Australia and don’t have access to the same resources as students in cities and larger towns, you may be eligible to receive up to nine additional points through the Regional Entry Scheme, depending on the remoteness of your primary residential postcode.
 This scheme applies to the majority of Macquarie’s degrees.

 You can enter your postcode into the online calculator to estimate how many points you’re eligible for.